-- (ii) A Visiting Research Fellowship in the Creative Arts shall be tenable for any period between two months and one year depending upon the Governing Body's judgment of the needs of the proposed project. - (iii) A Visiting Research Fellow in the Creative Arts shall normally be entitled to: - (a) a taxable and pensionable stipend at a rate determined by the Governing Body from time to time; - (b) residential accommodation free of charge (including accommodation for couples where required and reasonably available) in which the Fellow shall be expected to live during the tenure of the Fellowship; and - (c) a studio or office where required and reasonably available. - (iv) Visiting Research Fellows in the Creative Arts shall be entitled to retain the copyright in any work carried out during the tenure of the Visiting Research Fellowship but shall where practicable: - (a) acknowledge the support provided by the College through the Visiting Research Fellowship; and - (b) deposit in the College archive in an appropriate medium a copy of the work produced. - (v) Visiting Research Fellows in the Creative Arts shall submit to the Research Committee a report of the work carried out by them during their tenure of the Fellowship. - (vi) Visiting Research Fellows in the Creative Arts shall be elected on the recommendation of the Research Committee which shall supervise the annual advertisement of the Visiting Research Fellowship in the Creative Arts. - (vii) - (a) For the purpose of enabling the Research Committee to make its recommendation a panel of four Fellows of the College shall be appointed by the Governing Body on the nomination of the Fellowship and Appointments Committee. - (b) The panel shall (with the assistance of such external experts as may be expedient) consider applications against criteria approved from time to time by the Governing Body on the recommendation of the Research Committee. - (c) One of the members of the panel shall be appointed by the Research Committee to co-ordinate the competition and chair the panel.
+- (i) Visiting Research Fellowships in the Creative Arts shall be open to practitioners in any area of the Creative Arts, in particular creative writing, musical composition, the performing arts, the fine arts and all the visual arts.
+There shall not normally be more than one Visiting Research Fellow in the Creative Arts at any one time. - (ii) A Visiting Research Fellowship in the Creative Arts shall be tenable for any period between two months and one year depending upon the Governing Body's judgment of the needs of the proposed project. - (iii) A Visiting Research Fellow in the Creative Arts shall normally be entitled to: - (a) a taxable and pensionable stipend at a rate determined by the Governing Body from time to time; - (b) residential accommodation free of charge (including accommodation for couples where required and reasonably available) in which the Fellow shall be expected to live during the tenure of the Fellowship; and - (c) a studio or office where required and reasonably available. - (iv) Visiting Research Fellows in the Creative Arts shall be entitled to retain the copyright in any work carried out during the tenure of the Visiting Research Fellowship but shall where practicable: - (a) acknowledge the support provided by the College through the Visiting Research Fellowship; and - (b) deposit in the College archive in an appropriate medium a copy of the work produced. - (v) Visiting Research Fellows in the Creative Arts shall submit to the Fellowship and Appointments Committee a report of the work carried out by them during their tenure of the Fellowship. - (vi) Visiting Research Fellows in the Creative Arts shall be elected on the recommendation of the Fellowship and Appointments Committee which shall supervise the annual advertisement of the Visiting Research Fellowship in the Creative Arts.

+(a) For the purpose of enabling the Fellowship and Appointments Committee to make its recommendation a panel of four Fellows of

+- the College shall be appointed by the Governing Body on the nomination of the Fellowship and Appointments Committee. - (b) The panel shall (with the assistance of such external experts as may be expedient) consider applications against criteria approved from time to time by the Governing Body on the recommendation of the Fellowship and Appointments Committee. - (c) One of the members of the panel shall be appointed by the Fellowship and Appointments Committee to co-ordinate the competition and chair and convene the panel.